openwebwork/retired-wwmoodle/wwquestion/README.txt

 Setup:
 1) Make a new folder named 'webwork' in the question/type directory.
-2) Copy all the files from either the zip or the cvs checkout into the new webwork directory.
+2) Copy all the files from this directory into .
 3) Point your browser to http://yourmoodle/admin to setup the question_webwork database table.

 Configuration:
 1) Change the WSDL path variable in the webwork/questiontype.php file to point to your Webwork Problem Server's WSDL file.
-2) Modify the displayMode to your preferences (images,jsMath,plainText)
+2) Modify the displayMode to your preferences (images)

 Use:
-A webwork question only has two special fields.
+A webwork question only has three special fields.
     -code: Paste the perl code that renders the webwork question here.
-    -seed: A value of 0 will randomize the values in a webwork problem for each student.
-Any other value will be the seed for all students.
-Hence all students will get the exact same problem
+    -seed: The starting seed to use to generate random problems
+    -trials: The number of attempts the generator should make to generate and cache problems.

 Finding webwork questions:
 http://cvs.webwork.rochester.edu/viewcvs.cgi/rochester_problib/?cvsroot=UR+Problem+Library (for now)